Analyze Multiple Exposure Realizations

 For RC, ERC, and MCML the following additional output is included:

-optim, with 0 indicating convergence and 1 indicating that the maximal number of iterations was reached.- counts.optim
+par(raw parameters before applying a transformation if applicable),hessian(Hessian matrix forpar),convergence(convergence code with 0 indicating convergence and 1 indicating that the maximal number of iterations was reached), andcounts(the number of likelihood function evaluations used during optimization).- loglik

 log-likelihood value at the optimum.